Digital artwork by Adam Ferriss

 A whispered prayer left his lips: Please, Mother Afanim, send an impostor tonight.
 Please.

-As though in answer, candlelight stained the matchbox-like windows of the faraway Catholic church that looked down at the pyramid from a distance.
+As though in answer, candlelight stained the matchbox-like windows of the faraway Catholic church looking down at the pyramid from a distance.

 "Late night mass starts," observed the bald constable, pointing with his chin again.